Kembla Joggers Athlete Development & Assistance Fund

 - be representing Kembla Joggers, ANSW or AA at a national or international event sanctioned by Athletics Australia.

 Coaching or Official training may be subsidised if that training is determined to be for the direct benefit of the club.
 The maximum funding any athlete, coach or official may receive in any year is $1000.
-Official club coaches may receive a subsidy towards training, insurance and coaches association affiliation fees.
+Official club coaches will receive a subsidy towards training, insurance and coaches association fees.

 Beaton Park Scholarship